 Dangers of Heroin Use

 All drugs come with their own dangers, and heroin is no different.
 There are risks associated with heroin use that can have profound effects on the user.
 Changes in the brain chemistry that occur during long term use can be hard to reverse.
 Oftentimes, users who inject heroin can cause their veins to collapse.
 This makes it hard for medical professionals in the future to be able to perform life saving procedures.
 There is also the risk of infectious diseases such as Hepatitis.
 This can lead to liver issues.
+Additionally, heroin use can attribute to the cycle of dual diagnosis that many users experience during addiction.

 Heroin use can also cause slowed respiratory function and heart rate that can lead to overdose or coma.
 Lacking oxygen in the brain can cause long term damage in the brain.
 Reversing this can prove to be very difficult.
 Abruptly ending heroin use can also be a dangerous task.
 Especially without medical supervision.
 Heroin withdrawal can cause stress on the body that can be harmful, and possibly lead to hospitalization.